Twitter: @Newhall Juniors

 Welcome to Year 3.
 We are so glad to welcome all the children in to Year 3 and look forward to a successful year ahead.

-Year 3 will have PE lessons every Monday and Friday afternoon with their class teacher.
+Year 3 will have PE lessons every Monday and Friday afternoon.
 Please ensure that the children come to school in their PE kit on these days and have either removed their earrings or be able to take them out themselves.

 Homework and Weekly Tests

-Homework will be given out on a Friday via Teams and is due on the following Wednesday.
-Spellings are given to children to glue into their reading diary each Friday and the spelling test is conducted on the following Friday.
-Remember you can use Sir Linkalot (https://app.sirlinkalot.org/) and Spelling Shed (https://play.edshed.com/en-gb) to practise spellings.
-Club 99 is, also, every Friday and children have access to Times Table Rockstars to practise their times tables. (https://play.ttrockstars.com/) Login details for all of these apps and websites can be found in your child's reading diary.
+Homework is to complete activities on Spelling Shed, Times Tables Rockstars and to read at home at least four times a week.
+Spellings are given to children to glue into their reading diary each Monday and the spelling test is conducted on the following Monday.
+Each of the websites are listed below.
+Spelling Shed (https://play.edshed.com/en-gb).
+Times Table Rockstars (https://play.ttrockstars.com/) Login details for all of these apps and websites can be found in your child's reading diary.

 Documents and Links to help you at home